elproffesore/website/content.md

 <img src="/media/from-space-to-place/bild1.png">
 ------
 ### Generative Syllabus Site
 This project was done together with [Prof. Marian Dörk](https://mariandoerk.de/) from the [UCLAB](https://uclab.fh-potsdam.de/).
 A syllabus site is a website that contains all the information about a class.
 It is usually structured in a linear way and is not very flexible.
 The aim of this project was to create a new kind of syllabus site that would allow the students to explore the content of the class in a more playful way.
 It also allows students to see the process and prototypes from a past class.
-The structure of the project also provides the opportunity for non-programmers to create their own syllabus sites with a markdown file and the application automatically generates the visualisation.
+The structure of the project also provides the opportunity for non-programmers to create their own syllabus sites with a markdown file, which automatically generates the visualisation via the application.

 The code is [open source](https://github.com/uclab-potsdam/syllabus-site/)